5 Wet and Dry Cat Food for Diabetic Cats (High Protein Low Carb) 2018

 There are a lot of unknowns in the exact cause of diabetes.
 However, feeding cats with high-sugar diets and processed foods had been mentioned as a possible cause of diabetes.
 On several occasions, you might have taken food off the shelves without checking the food components, sugar levels, the presence of filler content, etc.

 The common symptoms of a diabetic cat include loss of appetite, frequent urination and increased thirst.
 Also, the high sugar content of the cat urine makes the urine sticky when touched.
 Once you detect any of these signs, the best thing to do is to consult your vet immediately because diabetic is a life-threatening condition.

-When buying diabetic, it is important to check the contents to make sure you are feeding your cat the right foods.
+When buying diabetic cat food, it is important to check the guaranteed analysis to make sure that you are feeding your cat the right formula.

 What is the ideal diet for a diabetic cat?